FLClab/metrics/README.md

 ```
 where `truth` and `prediction` are of type `numpy.ndarray`.

-## Collaborate
+## Contribute

+There are two options to contribute in this package i) implementation of a common metric (_i.e._ Dice, Jaccard index, etc.) or ii) implementation of a non-common metric (_i.e._ a metric that requires multiple functions).

+To implement a common metric in this package, a user should write the function inside the utilitaries module `./metrics/utils.py` and associate this function in the `__init__` file of the folder.
+As a mean of consistency of the package, a function should be lowercased.

-To implement a metric in this package, a user should create a python module in folder `./metrics/` and associate this module in the `__init__` file of the folder.
+To implement a non-common metric in this package, a user should create a python module in folder `./metrics/` and associate this module in the `__init__` file of the folder.
 As a mean of consistency of the package, a module should be lowercased while a function should be uppercased.
 For example, if a user wanted to implement a mean square error (MSE) module
 ```python
 % inside mse.py
 import numpy